Traveling to Barcelona as a solo female traveler? Are you looking to also explore the Costa Brava region?

 Until the end of the 15th century, Barcelona remained the seat of the Crown of Aragon but when King Ferdinand married Queen Isabel of Castille and both Crowns merged, the government was moved to Castille and Barcelona’s importance started to decline.

-The discovery of America continued to push trade towards the New World and away from the Mediterranean where Barcelona had thrived and tensions with the central government continued for the next century.
+The discovery of America by Christopher Columbus for the Spanish Crown continued to push trade towards the New World and away from the Mediterranean where Barcelona had thrived, and tensions with the central government continued for the next century.

-Despite the controls and the oppression from the central government, Catalonia continued to prosper and develop thanks to a growing draft and trade industry, the construction of the new port and a nascent but expanding textile industry that brought industrialization and attracted a global workforce.
+Despite the controls and the oppression from the central government, Catalonia continued to prosper and develop thanks to a growing craft and trade industry, the construction of the new port and a nascent but expanding textile industry that brought industrialization to the region and attracted a global workforce.

-Steam power used in factories propelled the city’s growth and the medieval walls were finally demolished and a new neighborhood called Eixample imagined by Ildefons Cerda.
+Steam power used in factories propelled the city’s growth.
+The medieval walls were finally demolished and a new neighborhood called Eixample imagined by Ildefons Cerda as a grid was constructed.

-The citadel was demolished to host the 1888 World Trade Fair and was then turned into a park that still stands today, and the Eixample district gave way to the designs of famous figures such as Gaudi or Puig i Cadafalch, who had free reign to build mansions and apartment buildings for the new bourgeoisie following the style of the time, Art Nouveau, which in Catalonia took the shape of Modernism the city is today famous for.
+The Eixample district gave way to the designs of famous architects such as Antoni Gaudi or Josep Puig i Cadafalch, who had free reign to build mansions and apartment buildings for the new bourgeoisie following the style of the time, Art Nouveau, which in Catalonia took the shape of Modernisme the city is today famous for.

-The economic development and industrialisation were the engine of La Renaixenca, a cultural movement that brought back the Catalan language and traditions and which represented the rebirth of the Catalan identity and the political movement that remains in full force today.
+The economic development and industrialisation were the engine of La Renaixenca (the rebirth), a cultural movement that brought back the Catalan language and traditions and represented the rebirth of the Catalan identity and the political movement that remains in full force today.

 Catalan traditions, language and culture thrived during the second half of the 19th century and the beginning of the 20th century thanks to a wealthy bourgeoisie and a booming art and intellectual scene that rivaled that of Paris.